 This scenario happens way too often in my region.
 The new beekeeper starts off with a bang.
 Bees are installed in a hive and well fed.

 The colony establishes itself drawing out comb and rearing bee brood.
 The beekeeper is keeping the feeder filled and then something happens.
 The colony continues to grow and prosper but they don’t want the sugar water.

 What is happening?
 Suddenly the new bees don’t want the sugar water.
 Beekeepers don’t want to waste money and have spoiled syrup in the feeder.

 We assume that the bees are ok and no longer need our help.
 The landscape is filled with blooms and warm weather is here.
 Our job of feeding bees is done, right?

 Maybe and maybe not.
-In my beekeeping class, I encourage my students to monitor their colony progress throughout the Summer.
-Of course, I would much rather have my bees collecting natural nectar and making honey.
-It is better nutrition than anything I can provide.
+In my online beekeeping class, I encourage my students to monitor their colony progress throughout the Summer.

 What often happens is that the natural nectar sources dry up.
 The hot months of Summer do not provide enough nectar to encourage colony build up.